XinyuYang/FormationHelper/README.md

              "formation": ["(0.0, 0.0), (0.0, 0.0), (0.0, 0.0)"],
             }]
            The formation part is just a simple design as an example.
 There should be a better and cleaner way of doing this.
 We may need to modify and to see how to make sure the page number and gaps in Music and number of elements in formation list in Dancer are all the same.
 This should be done at the front end before passing in the data, so currently we are not checking it here.

+        Comments:
+        - The above database design does not fit the relational MySQL database => it can be used in MongoDB/Google Reatime Database (Key-Value storage)
+        - I think the current database works well for the problem mentioned above => only need  to implement a few more methods listed below:
+            1. PUT: updateAllFormation(Integer danceId);
+                *This will save update/save all the formation inside one dance at once.*
+            2. GET: getAllDance();
+                *This will get allDances from the database in a Pageable form that is sorted by alphabetical order* *Allowing the feature to browse all formations from the site*
+        - Should we provide the feature to allow the user to save each individual formation?
+Is that helpful at all?
+When we implement auto-save feature in the future, should we auto-save individual formation or all formation inside a dance?
 2. Hook up front end and server side once the 1. is done.

 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++